 - Residence hall student parking is assigned based on hall location.

 Commuter Student Versus Residence Hall Student

-A residence hall student is determined as a student living in University housing, with the exception of University Village - that building has its own designated parking.
-There are nine residence halls (Bailey, Centennial, Comstock, Frontier, Middlebrook, Pioneer, Sanford, 17th Avenue, and Territorial Halls) and two apartments (Wilkins and Yudof Halls).
+A residence hall student is determined as a student living in University housing, with the exception of University Village and Radius Apartments - those buildings have their own designated parking.
+There are eight residence halls (Bailey, Centennial, Comstock, Frontier, Middlebrook, Sanford, 17th Avenue, and Territorial Halls) and two apartments (Keeler and Yudof Halls).